raydot/JavaScript30/readme.md

 HALFWAY!
 The `localStorage` stuff was pretty straightforward, but the event delegation stuff was very interesting.
 Combining the two we get a list that is updatable and storable.
 Event listeners rule!
 TODO: Make buttons that say "clear," "check all" and "uncheck all" and get them to work.

+## 16 CSS Text Shadow Mouse Move Effect

+Simple fun one!
+How to use the offset to create a fun shadow effect base on mouse movement.

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.